optobrain/matlab-lib/README.md

 * Documents/GitHub/cvi-19-3d
 * Documents/GitHub/ad-19-pharma

+## When you got an error
+Make an issue.
+The situation and screenshot would help.

 ## How to suggest a change in a code
 Make a branch, pull it to your local, modify and test the code, commit and push it when working well, and make a pull request.